"All

 ever-unfolding ability to experience and release the energies of fear, frustration, and anger that resided in the substrata of my own ego conditioning.
 Along

-with metta and tonglen practice, this approach to noting practice became a valuable
+with metta and tonglen practice, which also brought more attention to the emotional energies involved my experience of life, noting practice became a valuable

 tool in cultivating a kinder, calmer, less